francescojm/ADAM/README.md

 ![alt text](https://github.com/francescojm/ADAM/blob/master/html/ADaM_logo.jpg)

-The ADaM package implements a semi-supervised algorithm for computing a fuzzy-intersection of non-fuzzy sets by adaptively determining the minimal number of sets to which an element should belong in order to belong to the fuzzy-intersection (the membership threshold).
+The ADaM package implements a semi-supervised algorithm for computing a fuzzy-intersection of non-fuzzy sets by adaptively determining the minimal number of sets to which an element should belong in order to be a member of the fuzzy-intersection (the membership threshold).

 This threshold maximises the deviance from expectation of the cardinality of the resulting fuzzy-intersection, as well as the  coverage of a predefined elements.